ursatile/css4eng/202-the-css-color-model.md

 Next question, then: how do you specify that?
 Most modern computers use 24-bit colour; we get eight bits for each of the red, green and blue channels, and eight bits is enough to count from zero up to two hundred and fifty five.

 That gives us sixteen million, seven hundred and seventy seven thousand, two hundred and sixteen different possible colours.
-That sounds like a lot, but there's actually some applications where that's not enough: professional video editing systems often use 30-bit color - 10 bits per channel - and many of the effects in Adobe applications like Photoshop use 48-bit color internally
+That sounds like a lot, but there's actually some applications where that's not enough: professional video editing systems often use 30-bit color - 10 bits per channel - and many of the effects in Adobe applications like Photoshop use 48-bit color internally, with 16 bits per channel, so that color precision doesn't get lost if, say, you put a darken filter on top of a brighten filter.
+I'm not sure why you'd do that... but if you did, Photoshop's got your back.

+For the web, though, 8 bits per channel is plenty.

+The most readable way to work with CSS RGB color values is to use the rgb function.

+{% example rgb-colors.html %}